Shanwis/MimiQ/README.md

     * **Single-Qubit**: Hadamard (H), Pauli-X, Pauli-Y, Pauli-Z, Phase (S)
     * **Multi-Qubit**: Controlled-NOT (CNOT)
 * **Circuit Visualization**: Renders an ASCII diagram of the circuit you've built.
+* **Probability Graph**: Creates a GNUplot for showing the probablility graphs for the circuit created.
 * **Two Measurement Modes**:
     1.  **Probabilistic**: Display the probabilities of all possible outcomes.
     2. **State vectors**: Display the state vector.